-Meeman-Shelby Forest State Park is a 12,539-acre hardwood bottomland area bordering the Mississippi River 13 miles north of Memphis.
-Special interests include mature Bald

-Cypress and Tupelo swamp, Chickasaw Bluffs and bottomlands covered with large oaks, American beech, hickory and sweet gum.
-There are 10 state Champion Trees and two National Champion Trees as well as endangered and protected plants within the park.
+Meeman-Shelby Forest State Park is a 12,539-acre BLH area bordering the Mississippi River 13 miles north of Memphis.
+Special interests include mature bald cypress and tupelo swamp, chickasaw bluffs and bottomlands covered with large oaks, American beech, hickory and sweet gum.
+There are 10 state champion trees and two national champion trees, as well as endangered and protected plants within the park.
 Visitors can visit for the day or stay in the vacation cabins or at one of the 49 well-equipped campsites.